rust-unofficial/patterns/idioms/default.md

 fn main() {
     // construct a new instance with default values let mut conf = MyConfiguration::default();
-    // do somthing with conf here
+    // do something with conf here
     conf.check = true;
     eprintln!("conf = {:#?}", conf);
 }